CodeSyncio/multi-download-tool/README.md

 #functions i still have to do:

-*make it even more lightweight
+!make it even more lightweight
-*better con clearing
+!better con clearing
-*make time intervals shorter (not so important)
+!make time intervals shorter (not so important)